Mycotoxins

 A distinction must be made between acute and chronic health effects.

-Acute effects are impairments that are directly or briefly associated with the one-time consumption of a substance.
-Acute effects usually refer to a period of 24 hours or less.
-Acute effects include gastrointestinal disturbances such as vomiting, diarrhea, and loss of appetite, but also damage to various organs such as the liver, kidney, skin, or nervous system, as well as impairment of the immune and endocrine systems.
+Acute effects are impairments that are directly or briefly associated with the single consumption of a substance.
+Acute effects generally relate to a maximum period of 24 hours.
+Acute effects include gastrointestinal disorders such as vomiting, diarrhoea and loss of appetite, but also damage to various organs such as the liver, kidneys, skin or nervous system, as well as impairment of the immune and endocrine systems.

-Chronic effects of a substance become noticeable only after longer periods of time and are associated with regular consumption of a certain substance.
-This is at least a year, but often many years.
-Chronic effects include damage to various organs, as well as a carcinogenic effect, and an effect that causes malformations in the embryo.
+Chronic effects of a substance only become noticeable after a longer period of time and are associated with the regular consumption of a certain substance.
+This is at least one year, but often many years.
+Chronic effects include damage to various organs and a carcinogenic effect, as well as an effect that causes malformations in the embryo.

 Situation in Austria

-Within the EU, the maximum levels for certain mycotoxins in various food groups, issued via the Contaminants Regulation 1881/2006, apply and must be complied with by producers and traders.
-The following mycotoxins are regulated here: Aflatoxins, ochratoxin A, patulin, citrinin, ergot alkaloids and Fusarium toxins (deoxynivalenol, zearalenone, fumonisins, T2 and HT2 toxin).
-The foodstuffs concerned are regularly checked for compliance with the maximum levels as part of official controls.
+Within the EU, the maximum levels for certain mycotoxins in various food groups set out in the Contaminants Regulation 2023/915 are binding for producers and retailers.
+The following mycotoxins are regulated here: Aflatoxins, ochratoxin A, patulin, citrinin, ergot scerlotia and ergot alkaloids and fusarium toxins (deoxynivalenol, zearalenone, fumonisins, T2 and HT2 toxin).
+The foodstuffs in question are regularly checked for compliance with the maximum levels as part of official controls.

 Tips

-Mold can enter a food product through damaged packaging or if stored incorrectly/for too long.
+Mould can get into food through damaged packaging or if it has been stored incorrectly or for too long.

-In contrast, molds deliberately used during food production, so-called noble molds, are known not to produce mycotoxins and foods produced in this way are safe for human consumption.
+In contrast, moulds that are deliberately used in food production, so-called noble moulds, are known not to produce mycotoxins and the food produced in this way is safe for human consumption.

-The group of Alternaria tox ins comprises over 70 different toxins, of which only a few have been chemically and toxicologically characterized to date.
-Findings on the toxicity of the various Alternaria toxins are so far only available in limited numbers from in vitro and animal studies.
-Accordingly, a statement on health effects for humans is not possible.
+The group of Alternaria toxins comprises over 70 different toxins, of which only a few have been chemically and toxicologically characterised to date.
+Only a limited number of findings on the toxicity of the various Alternaria toxins are available from in-vitro and animal studies.
+Accordingly, it is not possible to make a statement about health effects on humans.

-• Deoxynivalenol and nivalenol lead mainly to acute health effects such as loss of appetite, nausea and vomiting.
-However, these effects are only expected at extremely high concentrations, which are uncommon in human diets.
-Its chronic effects include growth retardation and weakening of the immune system, which is associated with increased susceptibility to infection
+• Deoxynivalenol and nivalenol mainly lead to acute health effects such as loss of appetite, nausea and vomiting.
+However, these effects are only to be expected at extremely high concentrations, which are unusual in human nutrition.
+Their chronic effects include growth retardation and a weakening of the immune system, which is associated with an increased susceptibility to infection

-• Negative health effects of zearalenone include estrogenic effects in particular.
-Here, female pigs are considered the most sensitive group.
-The adverse effects include various effects in the reproductive area, such as disturbed formation of sex hormones, alteration of the sex organs, disturbances in the menstrual cycle, infertility, negative effects on the embryo
+• The negative health effects of zearalenone include, in particular, oestrogenic effects.
+Female pigs are considered to be the most sensitive group.
+The adverse effects include various effects in the reproductive area, such as impaired formation of sex hormones, changes in the reproductive organs, disturbances in the menstrual cycle, infertility, negative effects on the embryo

 • Fumonisins are suspected to be carcinogenic in humans and to cause malformations in the embryo (spina bifida, open back)

-• T2- and HT2-toxins are highly toxic substances, which can cause general impairments as well as disorders of the blood and the immune system.
+• T2 and HT2 toxins are highly toxic substances that can cause general impairments as well as disorders of the blood and immune system

-Patulin can cause gastrointestinal disorders, as well as nausea and ulceration when ingested acutely.
+Acute ingestion ofpatulin can lead to gastrointestinal disorders, nausea and ulceration.
 Findings from animal studies indicate a mutagenic effect after chronic ingestion.
-Findings on a possible carcinogenic effect are contradictory so far.
+Findings on a possible carcinogenic effect have so far been contradictory.

-Aflatoxins have a liver-toxic effect on the one hand and a carcinogenic and mutagenic effect on the other.
+Aflatoxins are toxic to the liver on the one hand and carcinogenic and mutagenic on the other.
 Studies on population groups have clearly shown that aflatoxins are involved in the development of liver cancer.
-Aflatoxin B1 is generally considered to be the most toxic toxin from this group.
-Likewise, the metabolic products of aflatoxins released by farm animals via milk or eggs are dangerous to humans, which is why aflatoxin levels are strictly controlled not only in food but also in feed throughout the EU.
+Aflatoxin B1 is generally recognised as the most toxic toxin in this group.
+The metabolic products of aflatoxins released by farm animals via milk or eggs are also dangerous for humans, which is why aflatoxin levels are strictly controlled throughout the EU, not only in food but also in animal feed.

-Ochratoxin A accumulates particularly in the kidneys and can damage them in the long term.
-Animal studies also show that ochratoxin A can lead to kidney tumors in the case of chronic exposure.
+Ochratoxin A accumulates in the kidneys in particular and can damage them in the long term.
+Animal studies have also shown that chronic exposure to ochratoxin A can lead to kidney tumours.

 Citrinin also has a damaging effect on the kidneys.